A Sisterhood for Justice

 “We will never stem mass incarceration in the United States without strong, creative minds able to frame tactical strategy.
 Tray Johns has those qualities as well as the energy and passion to tackle this monster on multiple fronts.” – Amy Povah, Founder, Can-Do Clemency

 FF4L partner organizations include Can-Do Clemency.
-The LOHM, Hope House NYC, A New Way of Life, City University of New York Law School, Free Hearts, Operation Restoration and Black Public Relations Society-New York, Inc.
+The LOHM, Hope House NYC, Triumphant Together, City University of New York Law School, New Florida Majority, Smile Trust and Operation Restoration.

 Your support helps us to assemble our response teams and bring awareness to certain cases.
 You supports helps us let our Sisters know they are not alone, to get their cases heard and reviewed.